code4romania/website-factory/help/content/school/en/01-Introduction/03-data-responsibility.md

 **Important!**

-Website Factory: Schools allows you to collect donations and to create forms in order for you to gather data.
-All the data is collected on your server, where Website Factory is installed, therefore the responsibility for this data is entirely your organisation’s responsibility.
+Website Factory: Schools allows you to create forms in order for you to gather data.
+All the data is collected on the server operated by Code for Romania, where the solution can also be found.
 Every time you build a new form that collect more data than you previously collected, make sure you:

 1)  Add the data types in the second section of the Terms and conditions page